vert-x3/vertx-jca/README.md

 JCA Resource Adapter for Vert.x 3.x
 ===

-A JCA 1.6 compliant adapter for allowing for the integration of a Vert.x 3.x cluster with a JEE compliant application server.
+A JCA 1.6 compliant adapter allowing for the integration of the Vert.x 3.x runtime with a JEE compliant application server.

 Overview
 ------